perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

-`any` junctions are known as *disjunctions*, because they act like they're in a boolean OR: "this OR that OR the other". `all` junctions are known as *conjunctions*, because they have an implicit AND between their values â "this AND that AND the other".
+`any` junctions are known as *disjunctions*, because they act like they're in a boolean OR: "this OR that OR the other". `all` junctions are known as *conjunctions*, because they have an implicit AND between their values — "this AND that AND the other".

 There are two other types of junction available in Perl 6: *abjunctions* and *injunctions*.
 An abjunction is created using the `one` function and